cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 int i = seven;      // ok, implicit conversion to integral type
 ```

 It may be surprising to discover that in most ways `ace`, `two`, `three`, `four` and so on are just "normal" integer constant values.
-(Indeed in some historical versions of the C language, the way to define constants was by using anonymous `enum`s; this curiosity was given the affectionate name of the "enum hack".)
+(Indeed in some historical versions of the C language, the only way to define constants was by using anonymous `enum`s; this curiosity was given the affectionate name of the "enum hack".)
 Thus variables of type `enum` can "borrow" enumerators from different types of `enum`s!
 Even worse, enumerators from different `enum` definitions in the same scope could **not** use the same name without causing a name collision.

 To address these limitations the C++ `enum class` type was created; this type is also known as *scoped* or *strongly typed* enumeration.
 We can represent the suit of a card using this type: